-Cortisol is a hormone that is released when you are under stress.
+Cortisol is a hormone that is release when you are under stress.
 When your body gets too stressed, it releases cortisol to help you respond in moments of danger or anxiety.
 However, when you are exposed to frequent stressors or have a consistently high level of stress, your system becomes overloaded with Cortisol and this can lead to serious health problems, including heart disease and depression.
 If you have a high level of Cortisol in your system, it can slow down your metabolism and cause weight gain.
 It even breaks down muscle tissue and decreases your body's ability to heal itself.

 Dr. Gabor Maté, a medical practitioner in British Columbia for over 42 years, wrote a book entitled: “When the Body Says No: The Cost of Hidden Stress”.
 According to Dr. Maté, stress can cause the DNA sequences in the body to react adversely, resulting in diseases.
 Dr. Maté also talked about Cortisol in response to chronic stress.
 He says that Cortisol affects practically every function in our bodies, allowing us to respond more quickly to a threat.
 For instance, it increases our heart rate, transports blood from our organs to the muscles, and inhibits our immune system.
 In real-world, short-term dangers, it's a valuable system.
 However, it can destroy tissues, harm the heart, and elevate blood pressure if it is present in the body for an extended period of time.

 Aside from the “stress” hormone cortisol, a hormone called oxytocin (also called the “love/hug drug”) is likewise released during times of duress.